 As we neared the airstrip I was surprised at the landing procedure.
 I always assumed that a plane was driven down onto the runway, but it’s actually more like letting the plane fall out of the sky.
 Instead of steering the plane down, you cut the power to slowly drop the height of the plane.
 Most of this was done by Chris, but I maintained the controls.
 I must say that there are a few moments when the plane drops that made me nervous, but I soon got used to it as we made our descent.
 I was allowed to maintain control of the plane until we almost hit the runway, at this point Chris took over and I kept hold of the controls as he flew along the runway before finally putting the plane down.

 All in all we were probably up in the air for 30 minutes, and I even got to do a bit of steering as we headed back to the hanger.
 So I now have 30 minutes fly time banked if I ever fancied becoming a pilot, and I must say it was an amazing experience.
-I would love to try the 30 minutes Aerobatics Lesson they offer one day as well!Thank you for reading!
-GirlGeekUpNorth x
+I would love to try the 30 minutes Aerobatics Lesson they offer one day as well!Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter